It is important to carry out moth treatment as early as possible to keep the amount of damage caused by moths to a minimum.

-Inoculand offers a moth control fumigation service for £210+VAT to treat a one-bedroom flat.
-Larger properties are charged a further £49 per extra bedroom (e.g. £259+VAT for a two-bedroom flat).
+Inoculand offers a moth control fumigation service for £260+VAT to treat a typical one-bedroom flat.

-Chemical treatments can be carried out using either pesticides (synthetic pyrethroids) or an organic option (100% natural).
+Chemical treatments can be carried out using either pesticides (synthetic pyrethroids) or an organic solution (100% natural).

 What is the cost of heat treatment?

-The cost of carrying out the full heat treatment of a property will also depend on how many rooms will need to be heat treated.
+The cost of carrying out a full heat treatment for a property will also depend on how many rooms need to be heat treated.
 The larger the property, the cheaper it becomes per room.
-Carrying out moth heat treatment in a one-bedroom flat room would cost £400+VAT, and in a five-bedroom house it would cost £1685+VAT.
+Carrying out moth heat treatment in a 1-off bedroom room would cost £400+VAT, and in a five-bedroom house it would normally cost £1685+VAT.